MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/advanced-navigation.md

     Notice that the **Switch to classic** command isn't available when you select a solution in the list.

-## My Apps
+## Apps
-The My Apps page lists all model-driven apps that you have privileges to in your environment.
-In addition to launching a model-driven app, from My Apps you can also assign security roles to it.
+The Apps area lists all model-driven and canvas apps that you have privileges to in your environment.
+In addition to launching an app, from the Apps area you can also assign security roles to it.

-To get to My Apps:
+To share an app:
 1. Sign in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).

+2. Select **Apps**.

-2. Select **…** > **Share**.
+3. Select **…** > **Share**.

     > [!div class="mx-imgBorder"]
     > ![Share app link](media/share-link.png)